Ruskki/RAG/README.md

 ### Generating your fstab

-This generates your fstab file, which basically tells your system how to mount partitions on boot.
+This generates your fstab file, which is in charge of telling your system how to mount partitions on startup.

 ```
 genfstab -U /mnt >> /mnt/etc/fstab